 The third line of defence usually comprises the internal audit function.
-It should be fully independent of functions performing business activities and, for high NPL banks, it should have sufficient NPL workout expertise in order to perform its periodic control activities on the efficiency and effectiveness of the NPL framework (including first and second-line controls).
+It needs teshould be fully independent of functions performing business activities and, for high NPL banks, needs toit should have sufficient NPL workout expertise in order to perform its periodic control activities on the efficiency and effectiveness of the NPL framework (including first and second-line controls).